Spotify hits 70 million subscribers

-Spotify has hit 70 million paying subscribers, adding 10 million new members in about five months, the music-streaming company tweeted Thursday.
+Spotify reached 70 million paying subscribers, the music-streaming company tweeted Thursday, indicating it had added a net 10 million members in about five months.

-That indicates Spotify, which passed the 60 million mark at the end of July, is preserving its gaping lead over Apple Music, its next-closest rival.
+The swelling membership suggests Spotify, which passed the 60 million mark at the end of July, is successfully preserving its wide lead over Apple Music, its next-closest rival.
 Apple said its service had "well over 30 million paying subscribers" in September.

+The combined growth reflects a larger shift in the way we pay for music.
+Rather than buying music outright, like we did in the era of CDs and digital downloads, we're now paying flat fees for all-you-can-access tunes.

-But their combined growth reflects a larger consumer shift, where you're veering away from buying music outright to instead pay a fee for all-you-can-access tunes.
-As more people have come on board, Spotify and Apple Music emerged as the early leaders.
-Spotify enjoys a price advantage thanks to its free, ad-supported tier -- something most rivals lack -- while Apple Music has leaned on heavy marketing and exclusives for hit albums to lure in members.
+Spotify and Apple Music have emerged as the early leaders.
+Spotify enjoys a price advantage thanks to its free, ad-supported tier -- something most rivals lack -- while Apple Music has leaned on heavy marketing and exclusives for hit albums to lure members.

-Thursday's update also indicates that Spotify's raw membership additions seem to be holding at a pretty steady clip.
-It jumped from 50 million to 60 million in about five months as well, after leveling up from 40 million to 50 million in about the same timeframe.
+Thursday's update indicates that Spotify's membership additions seem to be holding at a pretty steady clip.
+Membership jumped from 50 million paying accounts to 60 million in about five months, after rising from 40 million to 50 million in about the same amount of time.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.